 PwC’s Experience Center, 2017

 PwC’s new Experience Center extends to two floors in a commercial building with a total expanse of 1,500 m2.
 The usual welcome desk was replaced with a coffee bar.
 It serves as the company’s central meeting point inviting people to relax, eat, work and play.
 The office space is structured only by a handful of glazed rooms.
 Mobile acoustic curtains are applied to create different zones.
-Thanks to the new wall and furniture system developed by Stephan Hürlemann, every area can be used in various ways.
+Thanks to the new wall and furniture system developed by Stephan Hürlemann and Vitra, every area can be used in various ways.
 With the help of movable modules – among them walls which can be individually equipped with noise insulation and whiteboards, screen-carts, shelves, coatracks and plant-carts – employees are able to design the particular work environment they are in need of in a certain situation.
 In next to no time, they can transform a meeting corner into several work bunks, a presentation forum into a retreat or a library into a coatrack for guests.
-Stephan Hürlemann complemented the innovative concept with a specially designed soundproof telephone box, which can be relocated with a lifting cart.
+Hürlemann complemented the innovative concept with a specially designed soundproof telephone box, which can be relocated with a lifting cart.
 A radical electrical concept, consciously kept simple, supports the variability of the space as a whole.